Brooklyn Museum

-The Brooklyn Museum is an art museum located in the New York City borough of Brooklyn.
+The Brooklyn Museum is an art museum in the New York City borough of Brooklyn.
 At 560000 sqft, the museum is New York City's second largest and contains an art collection with around 500,000 objects.
-Located near the Prospect Heights, Crown Heights, Flatbush, and Park Slope neighborhoods of Brooklyn, the museum's Beaux-Arts building was designed by McKim, Mead and White.
+Located near the Prospect Heights, Crown Heights, Flatbush, and Park Slope neighborhoods of Brooklyn, the museum's Beaux-Arts building was designed by McKim, Mead & White.

-The Brooklyn Museum was founded in 1898 as a division of the Brooklyn Institute of Arts and Sciences and was planned to be the largest art museum in the world.
-The museum initially struggled to maintain its building and collection, only to be revitalized in the late 20th century, thanks to major renovations.
+The Brooklyn Museum was founded in 1823 as the Brooklyn Apprentices' Library and merged with the Brooklyn Institute of Arts and Sciences in 1843.
+The museum was conceived as an institution focused on a broad public.
+The Brooklyn Museum's current building dates to 1897 and has been expanded several times since then.
+The museum initially struggled to maintain its building and collection, but it was revitalized in the late 20th century following major renovations.

 Significant areas of the collection include antiquities, specifically their collection of Egyptian antiquities spanning over 3,000 years.
 European, African, Oceanic, and Japanese art make for notable antiquities collections as well.
 American art is heavily represented, starting at the Colonial period.
-Artists represented in the collection include Mark Rothko, Edward Hopper, Norman Rockwell, Winslow Homer, Edgar Degas, Georgia O'Keeffe, and Max Weber.
-The museum features the Steinberg Family Sculpture Garden, which features salvaged architectural elements from throughout New York City.
+Artists represented in the collection include Mark Rothko, Edward Hopper, Norman Rockwell, Judy Chicago, Winslow Homer, Edgar Degas, Georgia O'Keeffe, and Max Weber.

 History

-The roots of the Brooklyn Museum extend back to the 1823 founding by Augustus Graham of the Brooklyn Apprentices' Library in Brooklyn Heights.
-The Library moved into the Brooklyn Lyceum building on Washington Street in 1841.
-Two years later the institutions merged to form the Brooklyn Institute, which offered exhibitions of painting and sculpture and lectures on diverse subjects.
-In 1890, under its director Franklin Hooper, Institute leaders reorganized as the Brooklyn Institute of Arts and Sciences and began planning the Brooklyn Museum.
-The museum remained a subdivision of the Brooklyn Institute of Arts and Sciences, along with the Brooklyn Academy of Music, the Brooklyn Botanic Garden, and the Brooklyn Children's Museum until the 1970s when all became independent.